 Our animal contact policy follows a strict code of ethics which is compiled to ensure that the human-wildlife experience is in keeping with the natural behavior of the animal and conforms to internationally recognised standards.

 Tenikwa continually reviews its Animal Contact and Interaction Policy and reserves the right to change it at any given time should it deem the level of interaction allowed to be unwelcomed by the cats or in the best interest of guest safety.

 Tipping or rewarding your guide is not something that is expected, but if you had a safe and informative tour, the guides do appreciate a small token.
 If you feel that your guide placed anyone in the party in an unsafe position in order to get a tip, please report it to reception.

 Animals in Captivity

-In accordance with Cape Nature regulations, no animals under rehabilitation may be exhibited to the public, as this reduces their chances of being returned to the wild.
+In accordance with wildlife rehabilitation protocols, no animals under rehabilitation should be exhibited to the public, as this reduces their chances of being returned to the wild.
 We therefore use captive-bred animals in the Awareness Centre for our public awareness program.
 These animals are born and raised in captivity, and are not suitable for release.
-They are sourced from approved breeding programs with sound conservation ethics.
+They were originally sourced from approved breeding programs with sound conservation ethics.
 We do not breed or trade with animals for commercial purposes.
 All animals and birds which are brought to our rehabilitation centre are raised with the sole intent of return to the wild.
 If this is not feasible, a long-term care, or sanctuary will be found for them.
-In accordance with our rehabilitation permit, birds and animals accepted into our rehabilitation centre may only stay 3 months before being released or re-assessed.
+In accordance with our rehabilitation permit, birds and animals accepted into our rehabilitation centre may only stay in captivity on a temporary basis before being released or re-assessed.